 Ruger machined scope bases into the receiver, and includes a set of scope rings.
 This makes things a lot easier for a shooter who wants to add a scope or other optic to the rifle.

 Compared to the standard Mini Thirty, the Tactical has a barrel that is almost 2.5″ shorter.
 This makes the gun a little handier for moving around, which could be useful in a home defense situation or if the Brits ever come to collect back taxes (that might be closer than you think, by the way…)

-Additionally, the barrel and receiver are a blued alloy steel instead of a matte stainless steel.
+Additionally, the original Tactical model had a barrel and receiver that were blued alloy steel instead of a matte stainless steel.
 After all, everyone knows a true tactical model has to be black, otherwise it just isn’t operator enough.

-MSRP for the new Mini Thirty Tactical is $921, which is less than the $949-966 price tags on the other Mini Thirty variants.
-And no, it is not California legal.
+Originally, the MSRP for the Mini Thirty Tactical is $921, which was less than the $949-966 price tags on the other Mini Thirty variants at the time.

 Since then, the prices have gone up.
 At the time of the most recent update, the blued gun had a MSRP of $1,339 while the matte stainless version cost $1,439.

 No, the Mini 30 Tactical is not California legal.